-An early childhood education micro-school focused on personalized learning for each child, housed in a cozy schoolhouse in Clinton, WA.
+An early childhood education group focused on personalized learning for each child, housed in a cozy spot in Clinton, WA.

 We believe in child centered learning and our entire program is focused on personalization for each and every child.
-We have small class sizes (our micro-class approach) which allows students will have plenty of learning time with support from our educators to explore their individual interests and focus areas, at their own pace.
+We have a small size which allows students will have plenty of learning time with support to explore their individual interests and focus areas, at their own pace.

 At this stage, children are learning social emotional skills and also laying the groundwork for future learning (and life).
 Through structured and unstructured learning time, hands-on activities and plenty of imaginative play, the goal is to gain skills that ultimately help them with the basics of learning to read, write, build their math and science skills, and become successful, lifelong learners.